zekaryas1/notes/docs/Frameworks/React/React native.md

 - Available starting React native(0.76) using the New Architecture
 - The use hook introduced in React 19 allows you to integrate Suspense with asynchronous operations, such as fetching data from an API.
 - tips
-	- are you using react query? if you are using react query, react query has hook called `useSuspenseQuery` which can be used in place of react `use` hook.
+	- are you using react query? if you are using react query, react query has hook called `useSuspenseQuery` which can be used in place of React `use` hook.
-	- you can use Suspense with lazy loading to show loading when using Heavy components i.e Map and Markdown
+	- you can use Suspense with lazy loading to show loading when using Heavy components i.e. Map and Markdown

 ```jsx
 // Main App Component